danielatrivella/np3_ligand/np3_blob_label/README.md

 We recommend setting the anaconda channel priority to flexible mode before creating the environment:
 `conda config --set channel_priority true`

-Create a conda environment with python 3.8 to encapsulate the installation, then activate the environment and install the openblas package:
+Create a conda environment with python 3.9 to encapsulate the installation, then activate the environment, install the openblas package and another dependency of the open3d package:

 ```
-conda create -n np3_blob_label python=3.8
+conda create -n np3_blob_label python=3.9
 conda activate np3_blob_label
 conda install openblas-devel -c anaconda
+conda install -c conda-forge libstdcxx-ng=13.2 -y
 ```

 #### CPU only